f0rmiga/sessiongate/README.md

 Command: `SESSIONGATE.START <sign_key> <ttl>`

 - `<sign_key>` is the secret string used by the HMAC algorithm to generate the token signature.
 - `<ttl>` is the positive integer that represents the seconds that the session will live.
-If set to 0, the session is non-expiable.
+If set to 0, the session expires immediately.

 ##### Example
 ```